FACTBOX-Countries respond to heart inflammation risk from mRNA shots | Health

 Here are some of the steps some countries are taking: CANADA

 The Public Health Agency of Canada said data suggested that reported cases of rare heart inflammation were higher after Moderna's COVID-19 vaccine compared with the Pfizer/BioNTech shots.
-SWEDEN
+DENMARK

-The Danish Health Agency said on Friday that it was continuing to offer Moderna's COVID-19 vaccine to under-18s, and that a statement on Wednesday suggesting a suspension had in fact been a miscommunication.
+The Danish Health Agency said on Friday that it was continuing to offer Moderna's COVID-19 vaccine to under-18s and that a statement on Wednesday suggesting a suspension had been a miscommunication.
 FINLAND

 Finland paused the use of Moderna's vaccines for younger people and instead would give Pfizer's vaccine to men born in 1991 and later.
 It offers shots to those aged 12 and over.
 HONG KONG